Managing Benefits

 3. Utilize myCigna Resources.
 There are cost-saving tools at your fingertips when it comes to prescriptions such as:

 • The Cigna Home Delivery Pharmacy option.
-Get a 90-day supply of your maintenance medications delivered right to your door.
+Skip the trip to the pharmacy, save on gas and get a 90-day supply of your maintenance medications delivered right to your door.

 • The Price a Medication tool at myCigna.com under “Find Care & Costs”.
 A great way to shop for the most affordable option near you.